fajarnnn/sd-webui-reforge-classic/README.md

     - no more random hacks and monkey patches
 - [X] Fix `canvas-zoom-and-pan` built-in extension
     - no more infinite-resizing bug when using `Send to` buttons
-- [X] Fix memory leak when switching checkpoints
+- [X] Fix RAM and VRAM leak when switching checkpoints
 - [X] Clean up the `ldm_patched` *(**i.e.** `comfy`)* folder
 - [X] Remove unused `cmd_args`
 - [X] Remove unused `args_parser`